 What can au pairs do?

 Au pairs can work up to 45 hours a week on a schedule you decide, which can be great for families who need specific or unusual hours of coverage, or whose schedules vary week by week.
 Au pairs can help with household duties related to the children—their laundry, food preparation and room pick-up—but cannot be asked to provide the same chores for the whole family.
-Per U.S. State Department guidelines, all au pairs make the same weekly stipend of $195.75.
-Families will also pay a program fee to their au pair agency.
+The cost of hosting an au pair can be broken down into two main parts: Fees paid to an au pair agency for the program administration and year-round support, and a minimum weekly stipend of $195.75, paid directly to your au pair.
 For Cultural Care, this fee covers the costs of recruiting, screening and training au pairs, as well as travel costs, medical and travel insurance and year-long support from a local childcare consultant and central office staff.

 What should you choose?